DairiDiary/DairiDiary/README.md

 - 👋 Hi, I’m @DairiDiary
 - 👀 I’m interested in ...Radio
 - 🌱 I’m currently learning ...ICT
-- 💞️ I’m looking to collaborate on ...person
+- 💞️ I’m looking to collaborate on a new software development project
 - 📫 How to reach me ...zhanglaizhiye@gmail.com
 - 😄 Pronouns: ...he his him
 - ⚡ Fun fact: ...Salmon is White-fleshed fish.